imjp94/gd-shader-cache/README.md

 "Deep caching":

 - Materials that lives in keyframes of `AnimationPlayer`
-- Recursively caching for all script variables with type of `PackedScene`
+- Recursively caching for all exported script variables with type of `PackedScene`, for example, `export(PackedScene) var scene_to_cache`

 > Note: Materials with `local_to_scene` as true, will lost its reference to the original material.
 The cache will works without any problem, but now the cache has to be re-generated everytime the original material is updated.